JujuAdams/Vinyl/docs/5.0/Configuration.md

 *Default value: `null`*

 [Transposing](Terminology) audio can give an extra musical flair to your sound design.
-The transposition value is measured in semitones of the standard Western diatonic scale, and no affordance is made for key (major/minor) otherwise.
+The transposition value is measured in semitones of the standard Western diatonic scale.
 Any transposition value set on assets is further modified by transposition values on labels, assets, or instances themselves.

 The transposition value must be as a number, or a knob.
 Configuring a label to include the property definiton `transpose: @semitones` will set up the `semitones` knob to control the transposition of a pattern.